Variational quantum simulation of the imaginary-time Lyapunov control for accelerating the ground-state preparation: Introduction

-\textit{Introduction.}\textemdash Quantum computing holds great promises to accelerate essential computational tasks in many fields, such as cryptography, finance, chemistry, material science and machine learning\cite{Monz2016,Schaden2002,McArdle2020,Biamonte2017}.
+Quantum computing holds great promise to accelerate essential computational tasks in many fields, such as cryptography, finance, chemistry, material science, and machine learning\cite{Monz2016, Schaden2002, McArdle2020, Biamonte2017}.
 Particularly, using a quantum computer to solve chemical problems is deemed one of the most promising areas to first witness a practical quantum advantage\cite{McArdle2020} against classical algorithms.
 For instance, many efforts have been invested in devising efficient algorithms for finding the ground state of molecular Hamiltonians.
-Some of the major approaches\cite{Bauer2020} include Variational Quantum Eigensolver (VQE)\cite{Aspuru2014,Grimsley2019,Higgott2019,Cerezo2020}, Quantum Phase Estimation (QPE)\cite{Kitaev1995,Miroslav2007,Nathan2016,OBrien2019}, and imaginary time evolution (ITE) \cite{McArdle2019,Gomes2020,Beach2019,Motta2020}.
+Some of the major approaches\cite{Bauer2020} include Variational Quantum Eigensolver (VQE)\cite{Aspuru2014,Grimsley2019,Higgott2019,Cerezo2020}, Quantum Phase Estimation (QPE)\cite{Kitaev1995,Miroslav2007,Nathan2016,OBrien2019}, Quantum imaginary time evolution (QITE) \cite{McArdle2019,Gomes2020,Beach2019,Motta2020}, and quantum power iteration method \cite{Seki2021,Kyriienko2020}.

-Among these approaches, variational algorithms have attracted much of the recent attention with their potential to prepare the ground state of a complex Hamiltonian with a shallow quantum circuit in the noisy intermediate-scale quantum (NISQ) era.
+Among these approaches, variational algorithms have attracted much recent attention with their potential to prepare the ground state of a complex Hamiltonian with a shallow quantum circuit in the noisy intermediate-scale quantum (NISQ) era.
 However, the hybrid quantum-classical optimization loop of the variational algorithms has soon been pointed out to suffer a few prominent technical challenges.
-More specifically, the classical optimization not only faces a plethora of local minima on but also may encounter notorious barren plateau\cite{McClean2018,Grant2019,Cerezo2020,Wang2020,Holmes2021} on the energy landscape.
-One possible scheme to mitigate this challenge is to simulate the ITE with the time-dependent variational principle.
-While the variational simulation of the ITE avoids a deep quantum circuit and alleviates issues with optimizations, such as the barren plateau, it incurs additional costs associated with the ancillary measurements\cite{McArdle2019}.
+More specifically, the classical optimization not only faces a plethora of local minima but also may encounter notorious barren plateau\cite{McClean2018, Grant2019, Cerezo2020, Wang2020, Holmes2021} on the energy landscape.
+One possible scheme to mitigate this challenge is to simulate the QITE with the time-dependent variational principle.
+The variational simulation of the QITE avoids a deep quantum circuit and principally alleviates issues with optimizations, such as the barren plateau and local minimums\cite{McArdle2019}.